SPRINT: Scalable and Predictive Intent Refinement for LLM-Enhanced Session-based Recommendation: Acknowledgments

 \subsection{Case Study}

-Figure~\ref{fig:case_study_book} (left) presents a comparison of inferred intents and the target item ranks for a test session.
-We compare the generated intents with LLM4SBR, a state-of-the-art LLM-enhanced SBR method that generates interpretable intents.\footnote{Other LLM-based baselines \cite{LLMESR, RLMRec} utilize LLM embeddings rather than explicitly generating intents, making direct comparison infeasible.} The same-colored boxes represent similar semantic meanings, showing that the intents we inferred (e.g., ``Fantasy adventure with suspense'', ``Engage and emotional storyline preference'') appropriately reflect the key aspects of the test session as well as the target item.
-In contrast, LLM4SBR infers intents directly from item titles (e.g., ``Keys to the Demon Prison'', ``Deadly Little Secret''), leading to vaguer meanings and less precise intent representation.
-Consequently, our informative intents drive improved ranking performance.
-Figure~\ref{fig:case_study_book} (right) supports this observation through a visualization of intent embeddings.
-The test session's embedding is closely located to its inferred intents, showing the effectiveness of our multi-intent inference process.
-This case study supports that \proposed not only enhances recommendation accuracy but also improves explainability with high-quality intents.
+Figure~\ref{fig:case_study_book} presents a case study.
+We compare \proposed with LLM4SBR, a state-of-the-art LLM-enhanced SBR method that explicitly generates interpretable intents.
+Note that other LLM-based baselines focus on general user profiling in the form of embeddings or personas rather than explicit intent modeling, making direct intent-level comparison via visualization infeasible.
+Our inferred intents (e.g., ``Fantasy adventure with suspense'', ``Emotionally engaging storyline preference'') capture the core characteristics of both the test session and the target item.
+In contrast, LLM4SBR derives intents directly from item titles (e.g., ``Keys to the Demon Prison'', ``Deadly Little Secret''), resulting in vaguer and less informative representations.
+Consequently, our more informative intents lead to improved ranking performance.
+The t-SNE visualization further shows that the test session embedding is closely aligned with its inferred intents, highlighting the effectiveness of our multi-intent inference process.
+Overall, this supports that \proposed improves both accuracy and explainability through high-quality~intents.
+In this paper, we propose \proposed, a two-stage framework designed to address two unique challenges in LLM-based intent profiling for SBR.
+For \textbf{C1}, \proposed iteratively refines and validates LLM-generated intents via the P\&C loop with the global intent pool, while further enriching them using collaborative signals.
+For \textbf{C2}, \proposed strategically invokes LLMs via uncertainty-aware session selection and employs a lightweight, LLM-free intent predictor.
+Our experiments show that \proposed not only outperforms the baselines but also provides meaningful interpretability.
+We believe \proposed provides a practical path toward the scalable and effective deployment of LLM-enhanced SBR systems in real-world scenarios.
+Future directions include adapting \proposed to continual settings where user interests evolve over non-stationary data streams~\cite{lee2024continual, lee2026capturing}.